Reducing Patient No-Show Rates: A Comprehensive Guide

 Offer digital check-in and updates on scheduling issues

 Text patients to reschedule

 How can providers implement the right strategies to reduce no-show rates in primary care?
 Read our comprehensive guide for more strategies.

 How WELL Improves Patient-Provider Communication

-The WELL hub reliably cuts patient no-show rates by equipping healthcare providers with a sophisticated and centralized communication hub that simplifies patient-provider communication.
-From a unified platform, providers can engage patients in one-on-one, back-and-forth text conversations at scale
+The WELL platform reliably cuts patient no-show rates by equipping healthcare providers with a sophisticated and centralized communication software that simplifies patient-provider communication.
+From a unified platform, providers can engage patients in one-on-one, back-and-forth text conversations at scale.

 TVHC saw its no-show rate drop by 20%.
 Confirmed bookings skyrocketed from 25% to 80%.